 Municipal officials in the region should urge residents to help tackle the significant environmental challenge posed by increasing volumes of waste by changing entrenched habits and taking personal responsibility to ensure clean surroundings.
 There are people from many different cultures.
 It is important to keep the awareness and waste prevention campaigns high because each new resident will bring in their own habits and there will no doubt be some people who have no regard for the environment.
 In return, governments should make it easier for householders and businesses and everyone to do the right thing.

-I very much welcome the UAE’s plans to ban plastic bags by 2013, a green gas station in Dubai as well as efforts to encourage the use of public transport by going car-free for the day but it seems that all these initiatives have had a limited impact on the overall green credentials of the city.
 A study by the top four global custom market research firm, Synovate, on ‘green’ behaviour shows that consumers in the UAE are among the top purchasers of ecological and organic products, but rank near the bottom when it comes to recycling household waste.
 The survey also found women and older consumers are more environmentally conscious.

 With a large expat community, many residents come to Middle Eastern countries where recycling is already part of everyday life.
 “The challenge is one of communication to generate awareness of recycling amongst a transient community and to create commitment from homeowners and residents to participate in the local initiatives being launched by both the public and private sectors.
 Most resident communities in the Middle East do not have the household recycling collection that exists in other countries.”